When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Discord vs WhatsApp: WhatsApp is generally more affordable, but pricing is highly conditional

-Discord keeps things simple on the free plan — you get servers, channels, voice and video calls, and basic file sharing at no cost.
+Discord keeps things simple on the free plan, giving you access to servers, channels, voice and video calls, and basic file sharing.

-But if you want more, there are two paid tiers:
+If you want more, there are two paid tiers, both with fixed pricing:

-- Nitro Basic — $2.99 per month.
-That gives you higher upload limits (50 MB) and a few expressive extras like custom emojis.
+- Nitro Basic — Gives you higher upload limits (50 MB) with a few expressive extras like custom emojis, stickers, and video call backgrounds for $2.99 per month.

-- Nitro — $9.99 per month, including 500 MB uploads, HD video streaming, custom profiles (nicknames, avatar banners), and two free server boosts.
+- Nitro — Comes with 500 MB uploads, HD video streaming, custom profiles (nicknames, avatar banners), and two free server boosts for $9.99 per month.

-These extras are nice, especially if you share large files or want polish — but for business communication, I found the free tier already covers most essentials.
+Pricing aside, the Nitro extras are nice, especially if you share large files or want polish.
+But I found that the free tier already covers most communication essentials.
 Nitro is more of a premium add-on than a necessity.

 💡 Pumble Pro Tip

-For a full breakdown of Discord’s pricing plans for 2025, follow the link below:
+For a full breakdown of Discord’s localized pricing, follow the link below:

 WhatsApp’s basic personal and Business App is free, which alone makes it accessible for small teams and client communications.